Detailed Explanation of RSI

 Therefore, whenever taking your entries and exits based on an oscillator, consider that it is like trading with the RSI.
 After all, all oscillators show the same thing: buying or selling in oversold or overbought areas.

-The Relative Strength Index is an oscillator and therefore will appear at the bottom of the chart it is attached to.
-To apply the RSI to any chart, just select the currency pair you want to attach the RSI to, the timeframe, and then simply go on the Insert/Indicators/Oscillators tabs and chose the RSI.
-This is valid for the MetaTrader 4, as our whole Forex Trading Academy project is based on this trading platform.
+The Relative Strength Index is an oscillator, and therefore will appear at the bottom of the chart it is attached to.
+To apply the RSI to any chart, just select the currency pair you want to attach the RSI to, and the timeframe, and then simply go on the Insert/Indicators/Oscillators tab and choose the RSI.
+This is valid for MetaTrader 4, as our whole Forex Trading Academy project is based on this trading platform.

-From that oscillators list, you can see on the chart above, we’ve discussed a few here on our project, but keep in mind on thing: there is none more important than the RSI.
-If a trader understands how the RSI is travelling and its interpretation, then simply applying the same principle to other oscillators will have the same result.
+From the oscillators list you can see on the chart above, we’ve discussed a few here on our project, but keep in mind one thing: There is none more important than the RSI.
+If a trader understands how the RSI travels and how to interpret it, then simply applying the same principle to other oscillators will have the same result.

-By selecting the oscillator from the image above, a pop-up window in the middle of the screen appears and traders can choose the setups they want for the RSI, like the color and size of the line, the period the oscillator will take into account and one can even modify the levels the RSI will travel between.
+By selecting the oscillator from the image above, a pop-up window in the middle of the screen appears, and traders can choose the set-ups they want for the RSI, such as the colour and size of the line, and the period the oscillator will take into account; and one can even modify the levels the RSI will travel between.
 This can be done for any oscillator, so nothing new so far.

-It is recommended to keep the 14 period, the default one as if the period is increased, the RSI line will flatten, while if the RSI period is decreased, the oscillator swings will be more aggressive and interpretation will be difficult.
-This doesn’t mean that the trader cannot play with the levels and the period in every way he/she wants.
+It is recommended to keep to the 14 periods, the default one, as if the period is increased, the RSI line will flatten, while if the RSI period is decreased, the oscillator swings will be more aggressive and interpretation will be difficult.
+This doesn’t mean that the trader cannot play with the levels and the period in any way he/she wants, of course.